callmeexin/langmanus4BIA/CONTRIBUTING.md

-# Contributing to LangManus
+# Contributing to BiaGhosterCoder

-Thank you for your interest in contributing to LangManus!
+Thank you for your interest in contributing to BiaGhosterCoder!
 We welcome contributions of all kinds from the community.

 ## Ways to Contribute

-There are many ways you can contribute to LangManus:
+There are many ways you can contribute to BiaGhosterCoder:

 - **Code Contributions**: Add new features, fix bugs, or improve performance
 - **Documentation**: Improve README, add code comments, or create examples